tum-msv/vae-estimator/README.md

-# MMSE Channel Estimation Leveraging Generative Modeling
+# Leveraging Variational Autoencoders for Parameterized MMSE Channel

 This is the simulation code for the article: